HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Avoiding Duplicate Keys in JSON Data Structures.md

-Consider the following Jextor configuration, which attempts to specify alternative query paths by reusing the `default` key:
+Consider the following Jexter configuration, which attempts to specify alternative query paths by reusing the `default` key:

 ```json
 {